anttisalonen/progbook/rst/sud3.rst

         return true;
     }

+The summary of this function is that we go through each cell, and if it only has one value, we eliminate the value from the peers if they had it.
+If a peer ends up only having one value, we repeat for that cell.
+If we invalidate the puzzle with this (which shouldn't happen), we stop.

 Now, a couple of notes:

 * Line 3: we previously introduced the Cell class member function "has_one".
 This is used here.